Mazharul-DotnetDev/RealEstateManagement/README.md

 **Contribution:**

-We welcome contributions to enhance and expand the functionalities of this Estate Management System.
+I welcome contributions to enhance and expand the functionalities of this Estate Management System.
 Feel free to fork the repository, submit pull requests, and share your valuable insights.

 **Disclaimer:**